kanatea/mountain-biking/README.md

 **Database Setup**

-6. Run SQL files 0-3 in the _`db`_ folder in pgAdmin to set up the database, schemas, and tables.
+6. Run SQL files 0-3 in the _`database`_ folder in pgAdmin to set up the database, schemas, and tables.
     - `0_create_db.sql` creates the database
     - `1_schema_ext.sql` establishes the schema and adds extensions
     - `2_create_strava_table.sql` and `3_create_table.sql` creates tables and establishes connections